torch2424/wasm-containerization-talk/compiling-an-application-to-wasi/README.md

 The `qjs-wasi` directory is from the MIT licensed [saghul/wasi-lab](https://github.com/saghul/wasi-lab/tree/05d2c175afeed626187f792c9dd1a8142e11f95a/qjs-wasi).

+We will be using [wasienv](https://github.com/wasienv/wasienv) to compile this C application to Wasi.
+But another great toolchain for compiling C / C++ would be [Emscripten](https://emscripten.org/).

 # Build and Run

 Mostly just following the build instructions from `qjs-wasi`.